 Best for: Those serious about something serious.
 Suits an older age group of 35+, given the nature of its sign-up process and the intentions of those on the site.

-Final Thoughts on 2020’s Top Dating Apps
+The Bottom Line on 2021’s Top Dating Apps

 Consider the benefits of paying for an upgrade in membership versus using a free version: The pros may outweigh the costs.